'Thor: Love and Thunder' Review: Stars Can't Save Taika Waititi's Marvel Encore

 The awkwardness between Jane and Thor is initially pretty fun -- largely due to Portman and Hemsworth's charisma and chemistry -- but it doesn't develop in a particularly compelling way.
 A one-note joke about Thor and his new weapon Stormbreaker proves more memorable, and even that quickly feels played out.

-Rounding out the hero team is King Valkyrie (Tessa Thompson), who's bored with her role as the leader of the magical tourist trap that New Asgard has become.
+Rounding out the hero team is King Valkyrie (Tessa Thompson), who's bored with her role as the leader of the magical tourist trap that New Asgard has become (this location includes an excellent deep-cut cameo).
 Though the movie fails to explore her ennui enough, Thompson infuses the character with sufficient mischief that she's a joy to watch.
 Even her wardrobe choices hint at a fascinating inner life -- her Phantom of the Opera shirt is way more intriguing than any superhero costume.

 After his memorable introduction, Gorr's menace is greatly diminished.
 The God Butcher's comics counterpart (introduced in Jason Aaron's beloved 2012 Thor: God of Thunder run) feels like a major threat as Thor follows a trail of divine slaughter across the universe.